lee-treehouse/-Tobor-/src/__TESTS__/TestFiles/Scenarios/README.md

 - `instructions_example3_lowercase.txt`

 provides the instructions from 'instructions_example3.txt' with the command and its' arguments in lowercase.
+This can be used to test the config options `CAPITALISE_COMMANDS_AND_ARGS` and `EXIT_ON_COMMAND_PARSER_ERROR`

+- `instructions_example3_lowercase.txt`

+provides the instructions from 'instructions_example3.txt' with the command and its' arguments in lowercase.
+This can be used to test the config options and `EXIT_ON_COMMAND_PARSER_ERROR`

 ### Example 1